 After wakeup from VLLS, the device returns to normal RUN mode with a pending LLWU interrupt.
-If VLLS was entered from VLPR mode, then the MCU will begin VLPR entry shortly after wakeup.
 In the LLWU interrupt service routine (ISR), the user can poll the LLWU module wake-up flags to determine the source of the wake-up.

 When entering VLLS, each I/O pin is latched as configured before executing VLLS.
 Because all digital logic in the MCU is powered off, all port and peripheral data is lost during VLLS.
-This information must be restored before PMC\REGSC[ACKISO] is set.
+This information must be restored before PMC_REGSC[ACKISO] is set.

-An asserted RESET pin will cause an exit from any VLLS mode, temporarily returning the device to normal RUN mode before transitioning into VLPR during the MCU reset flow.
-When exiting VLLS via the RESET pin, RCM\SRS0[PIN] and RCM\SRS0[WAKEUP] are set.
+An asserted RESET pin will cause an exit from any VLLS mode, returning the device to normal RUN mode.
+When exiting VLLS via the RESET pin, RCM_SRS[PIN] and RCM_SRS[WAKEUP] are set.